 Etc.

 There was an invitation to ‘Watch Stuart’s story’.
-Stuart started smoking aged 13 or 14 and continued for thirty years, with one or two breaks.
-Eventually his daughter persuaded him he ought to stop, and after a struggle, he did.
+Stuart started smoking aged 13 or 14 and continued for 30 years, with one or two breaks.
+Eventually, his daughter persuaded him he ought to stop, and after a struggle, he did.
 There he is with a self-congratulatory smile on his face telling us all about it.

 Our fictional Kevin would probably hang his head in shame at the memory of having been a heroin addict.
 But there’s an important difference between Stuart’s and Kevin’s situations: nicotine use is legal whereas heroin is illegal.

 I think the time has come to stop regarding ex-smokers as heroes.
-Although they will undoubtedly feel better from quitting, the damage to the DNA of the cells in their lungs and other organs leading to later cancer may already have started.
+Although they will undoubtedly feel better from quitting, the damage to the DNA of the cells in their lungs and other organs leading to later cancer may be irreversible.

 This is not to say that smokers are to blame.
 But governments, for knowingly since the early 1960s allowing the largely unrestricted sale of cancer-causing cigarettes, have a lot to answer for.
 Something as dangerous as tobacco should long ago have been banned.
 And it’s still not banned.